Amarvarpe/Travely/README.md

-Travely - Travel Booking Website
+#Travely - Travel Booking Website

-🌍 About Travely

 Travelly is a modern travel booking website that allows users to seamlessly plan and book their trips.
 Whether it's booking hotels, tour packages, trains, or vehicles, Travelly provides a user-friendly experience with a visually appealing interface.

-🚀 Features
+#🚀 Features

 User Authentication: Sign up, sign in, and profile management.